1976 California 500: Practice and Time Trials

 Unlike in past years, practice and Time Trials were reduced to one week instead of two, with practice beginning on Sunday August 29.
 On the first day of practice, Bobby Unser posted the fastest speed at 185.594 mph.
 In Monday's practice, Johnny Rutherford was fastest with a speed of 187.153 mph.
 Al Loquasto crashed in turn one.
 Later, Al Unser spun and hit the turn one wall, impacting the concrete with the rear of the car and climbing several feet off the ground.
 Both crashes were blamed on high winds.

 Rutherford posted the fastest speed on Tuesday at 188.957 mph.
 A. J. Foyt arrived at the track on Tuesday after spending time with his mother in Houston who suffered a stroke on Sunday.
 Foyt ran only two laps before a leaky radiator forced him back to the garage.

 Pole Day - Wednesday September 1

 For the first time since 1972, qualifying was a four-lap, 10 mile average speed.
-The Heat Races that had been run the last three year were also canceled.
+The Heat Races that had been run the last three years were also canceled.

 Despite having only a few hours of practice, A. J. Foyt won his third consecutive California 500 pole with an average speed of 190.416 mph.
 Roger McCluskey was second fastest at 189.235 mph.
 Tom Sneva completed the front row with a speed of 189.215 mph.
 Johnny Rutherford, who had been among the fastest in practice, could only produce the seventh fastest speed due to high winds on his qualifying run.